 - Do not scratch or rub the site.

-- Wash hands thoroughly with soap and water or with disinfecting agents after any contact with the site, the gauze dressing, or materials that have come in contact with the site (clothing, bedding, etc.).
+- Wash hands thoroughly with soap and water or with disinfecting agents after any contact with the site, the dressing, or materials (clothing, bedding, etc.) that have come in contact with the site.

-- Wash clothing or bedding that comes into contact with the vaccination site in hot water.
+- Wash clothing and bedding that come into contact with the vaccination site in hot water.